ubuntu-mate/ubuntu-mate.org/README.md

 ## Translations

-The website is only in English at the moment. **There is currently no way for translators yet**, although Nikola has support for multilingual sites.
+The website is only in English at the moment. **There is currently no way for translations to be made yet**, although Nikola has support for multilingual sites.

 ----------
 ## Setting up the Nikola Environment